Skip to main content

 }

-When inheriting a class containing a context constant with a default, the first non-abstract class that doesn’t define an implementation of that constant gets the default synthesized for it.
+As with type constants, when inheriting a class containing a context constant with a default, the first non-abstract class that doesn't define an implementation of that constant gets the default synthesized for it.

-One may define a member function whose context depends on the this type or the exact value of context constant.
+One may define a member function whose context depends on the this type or the exact value of a context constant.

-class ClassWithConstant {
+class HasGlobals {

-const ctx C = [io];
+const ctx C = [globals];

 }

-abstract class AnotherClassWithConstant {
+abstract class AbstractDoer {

 abstract const ctx C;

-abstract public function usesC()[this::C, ClassWithConstant::C]: void;
+abstract public function doWork()[this::C, HasGlobals::C]: void;

 }

-One may define a function whose context depends on the dynamic context constant of one or more passed in arguments.
+One may define a function whose context depends on the dynamic context constant of one or more passed-in arguments.

-function uses_const_ctx(SomeClassWithConstant $t)[$t::C]: void {
+function uses_const_ctx(AbstractDoer $d)[globals, $d::C]: void {

 }